msoucy/bizleg-profile0/profile2.md

 	- Uses upstream changes, but non-upstream contributions must be BeagleBone-specific
 - Hierarchical, one component of mainline Linux development

-# Technology/Product

-## Beaglebone Boards

-- Beagleboardorg has created several "boards" that are typically used in embedded Linux applications.
-- Their current most popular board is the BeagleBone Black which is based off of an ARM chipset and runs Linux.
-- The BeagleBone Black can be expanded by things called "Capes" which are attachments that can provide various additional functionality.
-- Their older boards are the BeagleBoard, Beagleboard XM, and the BeagleBone.
-- Over the years due to embedded technology getting better, their products have gotten cheaper and more powerful.

 ## Callaway Coefficient of Fail

 - Hard to apply to OSHW projects as much of the code written specifically for the project are spread throughout forks of other projects.

----

 - Source Control
 	- Public (Github +0)
 	- Webviewer (Github +0)